 By the end of his life, Monet had seven gardeners, but he always remained the garden’s architect.

 It took me some time to understand my water lilies . .
 I cultivated them with no thought of painting them . .
 One does not fully appreciate a landscape in one day . .
 And then, suddenly, I had a revelation of the magic of my pond.
 I took my palette.
 From this moment, I have had almost no other model (Claude Monet)

-Every year thousands of visitors go from Paris to Giverny to admire the water lily pond that inspired Monet water lilies paintings.
-However, Monet house and studio are as interesting as the garden and water lilies.
-For me, it was not about a series of different rooms with the artist’s personal objects.
-It was a visual experience of different spaces, colors and materials where Monet left nothing to chance.
+Every year thousands of visitors travel to Giverny from Paris to admire the water lily pond that inspired Monet water lilies paintings.
+Monet’s house and studio are also interesting to visit, a visual experience of different spaces, colors, and materials where Monet left nothing to chance.

 Monet’s house and garden in Giverny is one of the best day trips from Paris.
 Check out this quick guide to Monet’s Gardens in Giverny with all the options public and private to visit this wonderful place.

 Seine River cruises from Paris to the Normandy coast also stop at Giverny to visit Monet’s house and gardens.
 Click here to read about historic Normandy on a deluxe Seine River cruise.